- The Most Obvious Expense: Boxing Classes and its Variations by Place

 - Student's Experience: Your experience may affect how much a trainer charges to train you.
 An experienced instructor can teach you the basics, such as proper posture and the correct way to hold your hands, and may not charge you the full whack unless you are after a more challenging teaching style.
 Even though most tutors will have a standard rate per hour, they may need to increase this if they are training you up for a fight as their reputation is at stake!

-Are There Any Packages to Save a Pound?
+Are There Any Packages to Save Some Dollars?

 Gym Memberships: Very Practical for Long Term Practice

-Average Prices of Boxing Classes in the UK
+Average Prices of Boxing Classes in the US

-There is, of course, a difference between the prices offered in the capital, and those in smaller cities.
+There is, of course, a difference between the price of boxing classes offered in the capital and those in smaller cities.

 The average age of boxing teachers on Superprof is 33 years old.